-In this tutorial, we’ll go deeper into what is a guitar riff, it’s role in Rock oriented music, as well as how to create your own first riffs.
+In this tutorial, we’ll go deeper into what a guitar riff is, its role in Rock oriented music, as well as how to create your own first riffs.

 “an ostinato; a repeated chord progression, pattern, or melody, often played by rhythmic instruments.
 The riff is the base of the musical composition.”